This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Disadvantaged Groups Have Greater Spatial Access to Pharmacies in New York State

-Examines spatial pharmacy access in low-income and racial minority communities across New York State.
+Examines spatial pharmacy access in various communities across New York State.
 Utilizes population weighted mean shortest road network distance (PWMSD) to examine distance to closest pharmacy.
-Includes Census Tract-level maps showing demographics such as poverty, education level, Black, and Hispanic/Latino quartile percentages and the correlation to pharmacy access.
-Includes discussion about how rurality factors into pharmacy access for disadvantaged groups.
+Includes Census Tract-level maps showing demographics such as poverty and education level quartile percentages and the correlation to pharmacy access.
+Includes discussion about how rurality factors into pharmacy access for different groups.

 Author(s): Abhinav Suri, James Quinn, Raymond R. Balise, et al.